gauravsharma-97/Covid-19-Guidelines-ChatBot/README.md

 Assistance and query were connected using a webhook.
 Prototyping was done on Node-Red.
 Assistance was finally integrated with facebook messenger.

 ## Content
-Here a node-red-flow.json file has been shared for reference purposes.
+Here a node-red-flow.json and a project report have been shared for reference purposes.

 ## Technologies used
 1. IBM Watson